dojo-modeling/dojo-docs/model-registration.md

  - Corner 1: The latitude and longitude of the northwest corner of your bounding box.
  - Corner 2: The latitude and longitude of the southeast corner of your bounding box.

-    >Note : Westerly longitudes and Southern latitudes are negative
+    >Note : Western longitudes and Southern latitudes are negative

 3. Select `ADD REGION TO MAP`